-Integrated bikes do not disassemble well for travel!
-If you plan on traveling with your bike in a box or a bag then sadly, in our opinion, you should not consider going with an integrated bike.
+Integrated bikes typically do not disassemble well for travel!
+If you plan on traveling with your bike in a box or a bag you should not consider going with an integrated bike UNLESS it is built with electronic shifting AND hydraulic brake line couplers, which we offer.
+Checkout this build for reference.
 Integrated bikes have almost no slack in the brake and shift lines, so taking your bars / stem off and folding them alongside the frame for travel packing simply isn’t possible with an integrated bike.
 We’ve set this section in bold because it is probably the PRIMARY factor to consider when deciding on integrated or non integrated bike builds.

 Integrated bikes are much more difficult to build / assemble.
 A skilled mechanic will many times at the very least complain and take hours longer to build the bike.
 An unskilled mechanic will curse, yell, watch hours of youtube how-to videos, curse more, install it all wrong, and then have to disassemble it all to re-assemble it all correctly.